 I try to deny it but I may have secretly been interested because it’s on the Wii and as any Wii game review on most major sites will tell you over and over again the system lacks a plethora of high-quality third-party titles.
 Maybe it’s just that I don’t have a PSP and the series has always somewhat appealed to me.
 Whatever the case, I think Pat put it best when he said, “I thought the game would be fun because we could play online together but it’s legitimately a good game.”
 I agree, Monster Hunter is better than I expected.

-Still, there are a few things Capcom could have done better to really capture that hunting spirit (I say this from a position of absolute authority as I have never been hunting in my life). → Ask not what this post can do for you - ask what you can do for this post.
+Still, there are a few things Capcom could have done better to really capture that hunting spirit (I say this from a position of absolute authority as I have never been hunting in my life). → It’s dangerous to read alone, take this.

 Review – Fragile Dreams